HCRI engage with students, researchers, practitioners, government and policy makers through our talks, seminars, workshops and conferences.

 Our events take place throughout the year and are open to students, staff and the general public from the UK and abroad.

-We're excited to be launching our online events series for Semester 1!
+After a successful first semester of webinars, collaborations, and discussions, we're excited to be launching our online events series for Semester 2.

 View our upcoming events